So I'm standing in the middle of our VBS disaster last summer and everything that could go wrong is going wrong.

 Choose one person whose job is floating around looking for issues and solving them.

-This person doesn't run specific activity.
+This person doesn't run a specific activity.
 They just troubleshoot whatever comes up.

 Keeps small problems from becoming big disasters because someone's watching for them.